 Audio normalized to 0 dBFS

 Below is the same audio, normalized with Automatic Volume Control enabled.
 It can provide a good job with compression even in this case, making the audio perfectly listenable.
-That might be useful in the car or other noisy environment.
+This might be useful in a car or other noisy environments.

 Audio normalized to 0 dBFS<br> with Automatic Volume Control